wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The `configs` table is just an array of `struct standardConfig` objects where configurable options are defined using the pre-defined macros.
 The macros are straightforward to use and the existing table is a good reference.

+#### Reading Configuration

+Redis server supports two forms of configuration.
+Either it is provided via a configuration file, or it is directly given in the command line option.
+In the former case, the file should be organized into lines, where each non-empty line not starting with `#` specifies the value of a configuration option.
+The first token of the line (character string ending with a space) is treated as the option key, and the rest of the line is treated as the value.

 ## Data Structures